 The flagship of the a-Class subwoofer family, the formidable as-418 installs four custom-engineered, 18-inch drivers into a compact enclosure comparable in size to most dual-18-inch subwoofer designs.
 Drivers are configured into a pair of front-to-front, isobaric (push-pull) configurations.
-The direct radiation from each front driver is combined with the output of the companion rear driver in a tuned vented enclosure.
-This Compound Force design enables more output and less distortion, while at the same time delivering four 18’s in an enclosure no larger than a typical dual 18-inch subwoofer.
+The direct radiation from each front driver is combined with the output of the companion rear driver in a vented enclosure.
+This Compound Force design enables very extended bass response along with more power handling and less distortion, in an enclosure no larger than a typical dual 18-inch subwoofer.

 The ability to have a compact subwoofer system with no real sacrifice in performance is well worth the extra effort and expense.
 On the other hand, if you have a lot of space and are looking to get the maximum amount of output without sacrificing sound quality, using multiple iso-groups can give you the best cone area/box volume ratio while still retaining good fidelity.